Potomac River: North Branch Potomac River

 The source of the North Branch Potomac River is at the Fairfax Stone located at the junction of Grant, Tucker and Preston counties in West Virginia.
 From the Fairfax Stone, the North Branch Potomac River flows 27 mi to the man-made Jennings Randolph Lake, an impoundment designed for flood control and emergency water supply.
 Below the dam, the North Branch cuts a serpentine path through the eastern Allegheny Mountains.

-First, it flows northeast by the communities of Bloomington, Luke, and Westernport in Maryland and then on by Keyser, West Virginia to Cumberland, Maryland.
+It flows northeast by the communities of Bloomington, Luke, and Westernport in Maryland and then on by Keyser, West Virginia to Cumberland, Maryland.
 At Cumberland, the river turns southeast.
 103 mi downstream from its source, the North Branch is joined by the South Branch between Green Spring and South Branch Depot, West Virginia from whence it flows past Hancock, Maryland and turns southeast once more on its way toward Washington, D.C., and the Chesapeake Bay.

 South Branch Potomac River

 The South Branch's source is northwest of Hightown along U.S. Route 250 on the eastern side of Lantz Mountain (3,934 ft) in Highland County, Virginia.
 From Hightown, the South Branch is a small meandering stream that flows northeast along Blue Grass Valley Road through the communities of New Hampden and Blue Grass.
 At Forks of Waters, the South Branch joins with Strait Creek and flows north across the Virginia/West Virginia border into Pendleton County.

 The river then travels on a northeastern course along the western side of Jack Mountain (4,045 ft), followed by Sandy Ridge (2,297 ft) along U.S. Route 220.
 North of the confluence of the South Branch with Smith Creek, the river flows along Town Mountain (2,848 ft) around Franklin at the junction of U.S. Route 220 and U.S. Route 33.
 After Franklin, the South Branch continues north through the Monongahela National Forest to Upper Tract where it joins with three sizeable streams: Reeds Creek, Mill Run, and Deer Run.

 Between Big Mountain (2,582 ft) and Cave Mountain (2,821 ft), the South Branch bends around the Eagle Rock (1,483 ft) outcrop and continues its flow northward into Grant County.
 Into Grant, the South Branch follows the western side of Cave Mountain through the 20 mi long Smoke Hole Canyon, until its confluence with the North Fork at Cabins, where it flows east to Petersburg.
 At Petersburg, the South Branch Valley Railroad begins, which parallels the river until its mouth at Green Spring.